zanreal-labs/legal/en/privacy.md

 We disclose information as necessary to provide the Sites and Services, as required by law, or as part of our business practices as follows.
 We only disclose information on a need-to-know basis where appropriate safeguards and contractual arrangements are in place and as described below.

 - **Corporate Affiliates**.
-We may share or transfer information to any person or entity which directly or indirectly controls, is controlled by or is under common control with ZANREAL Labs, whether by ownership or otherwise ("Corporate Affiliate").
+We may share or transfer information to any person or entity which directly or indirectly controls, is controlled by or is under common control with ZanReal Labs, whether by ownership or otherwise ("Corporate Affiliate").
 Any information relating to you that we provide to our Corporate Affiliates will be treated by those Corporate Affiliates in accordance with the terms of this Notice.

 - **New Owner and Other Corporate Transactions**.
 We may disclose or transfer your information to relevant third parties in the event of, or as part of the due diligence or during negotiations of, any proposed or actual reorganization, sale, merger, consolidation, joint venture, assignment, transfer, or other disposition of all or part of our business, assets, or stock (including in connection with any bankruptcy or similar proceeding).
 Personal information may be part of the transferred assets.
 You may be notified thereafter of any such change in ownership or control through email or other means as applicable.

-- **ZANREAL Labs Customers**.
+- **ZanReal Labs Customers**.
 We disclose information with our Customers when using our Services, in accordance with our contractual obligations.
-For example, if you join a ZANREAL Labs Customer team within our Services, certain information about you including your name, contact information, and profile image may become accessible to that Customer and other individuals with whom the Customer shares access.
+For example, if you join a ZanReal Labs Customer team within our Services, certain information about you including your name, contact information, and profile image may become accessible to that Customer and other individuals with whom the Customer shares access.
 If you are a Customer managing authorized users within our Services, such as an account administrator or team owner, we may share authorized user information for the purpose of facilitating Services-related requests.

-- **ZANREAL Labs Partners and Event Sponsors**.
+- **ZanReal Labs Partners and Event Sponsors**.
 We engage with several partners, such as third-party advertising networks, integration service partners, event sponsors, and resellers.
 We may share information with them to provide and support our Services, and to conduct our Marketing Activities.

 - **Third-Party Service Providers**.
 We disclose information with third-party service providers that require access to information to support our operations and delivery of our Sites and Services.
-The third parties that ZANREAL Labs discloses your information with may include:
+The third parties that ZanReal Labs discloses your information with may include:

   - Professional services advisors to protect and manage our business interests.
   - Cloud providers to provide data hosting, data storage and content delivery network services.
   - Billing and payment providers to authorize, record, settle and clear transactions.
   - Customer support providers to respond and resolve Customer inquiries and support requests.
   - Security, abuse, and fraud service providers to monitor and protect the Services and Customers from illegal, deceptive, or malicious activity.
   - Domain registrars, registries and other domain name service providers for the purposes of domain registration and listing via the WHOIS protocol.
   - Corporate and information technology services to facilitate business operations and communications.
   - Analytics companies to review and report on our Marketing Activities and Services.
   - Any other suppliers, sub-contractors, partners, vendors, and other service providers acting on our behalf.

-These service providers are authorized to use your information only as necessary to provide Services to ZANREAL Labs.
+These service providers are authorized to use your information only as necessary to provide Services to ZanReal Labs.
 We may use and disclose aggregate information that does not identify or otherwise relate to an individual for any purpose unless we are prohibited from doing so under applicable law.

 - **Legal or Public Authorities**.
 We only disclose your information when:

   - It is reasonably necessary to comply with any applicable law or regulation;
   - We are required by law to comply or respond to any court order, legal process, government and/or regulatory request;
   - Necessary to enforce our agreements and this Notice;
   - Necessary to protect the security or integrity of our Sites and Services;
-    - Necessary to protect against harm to the rights, property, or safety of ZANREAL Labs, its agents and affiliates, you, or the public as required or permitted by law; and
+  - Necessary to protect against harm to the rights, property, or safety of ZanReal Labs, its agents and affiliates, you, or the public as required or permitted by law; and
   - Necessary to respond to an emergency which we believe in good faith requires us to disclose information to assist in preventing the death or serious bodily injury of any person.
 - **Any Other Party with Your Consent**.
 We may disclose your information with other third parties with your consent.

 ## How We Secure Your Information